thescientress/web-dev/index.md

   ## Ingmar Zechlin
   COO
   > ### **Ingmar Zechlin**
   > Ingmar joined æternity because of his love for innovation on many levels which is embodied by æternity in  an outstanding way.
 He has a track record in change management and new technologies like digital  analytics,  data science and IoT, always focusing on business strategy on one hand and coordinating the  execution on the other.
-In his role as COO of æternity, he leads the overall operations team, including  Operations, legal, hr and finance with the aim to support the æternity project on its great journey into mainstream
+In his role as COO of æternity, he leads the overall operations team, including  Operations, legal, hr and finance with the aim to support the æternity project on its great journey into mainstream.

 - ![](./img/team/tina.jpg)
   ## Tina Miao
   Operations Manager
   > ### **Tina Miao** *freelikeabird.chain*
   > Tina joined æternity on seeing blockchain’s massive potential to disrupt the status quo of many industries.
 Holding a Bachelor’s degree in Engineering and a Master's degree in Computer Science, Tina has more than 15 years’ experience driving challenging IT projects in logistics, telecommunications and the medical device industry.
 Currently working for the æternity Crypto Foundation and development for the Asia-Pacific region, she also handles AE token listings.
 As a global citizen, she has worked in Australia, China, India, Malaysia, Switzerland and is now based in Liechtenstein.
 Technological advancements that facilitate scalability, transparency, and privacy truly excite Tina, and she would like to contribute to æternity becoming the blockchain with the largest worldwide adoption.

 - ![](./img/team/olga-polishchuk.jpg)
   ## Olga Polishchuck